karlstolley/wsi/syllabus/_projects/project-02.md

       writeup of your progress and struggles.
 Reference your project’s repositories, commits, and release notes by URL as appropriate.
   -
+    action: Schedule an early-cycle conference with the instructor.
+    description: >
+      Sometime during the week of February 22, you and your team will have a virtual chat of about thirty minutes with the instructor.
+Watch for scheduling details on Basecamp.
+    deadline: 2021-02-18
+  -
     action: Schedule a mid-cycle conference with the instructor.
     description: >
-      Sometime during the week of March 1, you and your team will have a virtual chat of about thirty minutes with the instructor.
+      Sometime during the week of March 8, you and your team will have a virtual chat of about thirty minutes with the instructor.
 Watch for scheduling details on Basecamp.
-    deadline: 2020-02-25
+    deadline: 2021-03-04
   -
     action: Post your final alpha release project to Basecamp.
     description: >